Cuadrilla de Vitoria

 The Cuadrilla de Vitoria (Gasteizko kuadrilla) is a comarca of the province of Álava, Basque Country, Spain.
 It is conterminous with the municipality of Vitoria-Gasteiz.
-Unlike the other cuadrillas, it doesn't have its own institutions, being mostly symbolic.
+Unlike the other cuadrillas, it does not have its own institutions, being mostly symbolic.
 The mayor of Vitoria-Gasteiz holds the ex officio position of president of the council of the cuadrilla.
 The Cuadrilla de Añana was part of the Cuadrilla de Vitoria until 1840.